liuertech/liuer-seo-analyzer/PRIVACY_POLICY.md

 ## Data Sharing

-Data is shared only with the Liuer API service when you intentionally use API-powered analysis features.
+Data is sent to the Liuer API only when you intentionally use API-powered analysis features.
+The Liuer API may use AI model providers and infrastructure service providers acting on Liuer's behalf to process the request and generate the requested analysis or article.

+These service providers may process only the data necessary to provide the requested feature.
+Data is not shared for personalized advertising, creditworthiness, or unrelated purposes.

 We do not sell, rent, or trade user data to third parties.

+## Browsing Data

+The Extension reads the URL, title, and relevant content of the active page only when needed for a user-facing SERP scan, SEO check, or page comparison.
+It does not collect or maintain a complete history of websites you visit, and it does not monitor mouse movement, scrolling, keystrokes, or browsing behavior for advertising or analytics.

 ## Local Browser Data